terramagna/autosquash/README.md

 # Usage

 - Add this [.github/workflows/autosquash.yml](.github/workflows/autosquash.yml) to your repository.
-- [Add the `autosquash` label](https://help.github.com/en/articles/creating-a-label) to pull requests you want to merge.
+- [Add the `no-autosquash` label](https://help.github.com/en/articles/creating-a-label) to pull requests you don't want to merge.

 # Why squash and merge?